Building a Jumpseller App

 Description - description of your App.
 Text Limit: 145 characters.

-Fill up the form with your app's informations and click on the SAVE button.
-You will be redirected to the Developers tab where you can manage all your apps.
+Fill up the form with your app’s informations and click on the SAVE button.

-After installing and testing your app, when you want to make it public, i.e., available for all Merchants, please contact us with the URL of the App, the Name of the Author (company / person responsible for supporting the App) and the Email of the Author.
+After installing and testing your app, when you want to make it public, i.e., available for all Merchants, please contact us with the URL of the App, the Name of the Author (company/person responsible for supporting the App) and the Email of the Author.

-Scopes are required settings to specify which part of the Merchant's store data your App would like to access.
-If your App wants to request products data, for instance, you must have the read_products scope, otherwise you are not going to be able to get these data by the Jumpseller API.
-The scopes are also important as part of the permission process by the Merchant who's installing your App, i.e., if the user sees that your App requests the product reading scope and he does not want to share it with no one, he can deny the authorization for your App and give up installing and using it.
+Scopes are required settings to specify which part of the Merchant’s store data your App would like to access.
+If your App wants to request products data, for instance, you must have the read_products scope, otherwise, you are not going to be able to get these data by the Jumpseller API.
+The scopes are also important as part of the permission process by the Merchant who’s installing your App, i.e., if the user sees that your App requests the product reading scope and he does not want to share it with anyone, he can deny the authorization for your App and give up installing and using it.
 So, request just the necessary scopes for your App.

 Check how to Request Authorization setting the scopes.